chef/chef-workstation/docs-chef-io/content/workstation/config_rb_optional_settings.md

 {{< /warning >}}

-The following list describes all of the optional settings that can be added to the configuration file:
+The following list describes  the optional settings that can be added to the configuration file:

 `knife[:admin]`